laurenap/laurenap.github.io/content/_index.md

 welcome to my website!

-click below to learn more about me & my projects

-thanks for stopping by :) always stay curious + be kind
-- lauren <3
+click below to learn more about me & my projects before you go, don't forget to curious + be kind - lauren <3

 ## Explore